PAR-Government/Media-Journaling-Tool/doc/API.md

 Dependencies should include all python package dependencies.

+The function is registered with the tool by registering any entry point called maskgen\_image the setup.py.
 The setup should replace *suffix* with the actual file suffix.
 If there is more than one, then list all.

+*File type suffix = package.module:function*

 ~~~
 entry_points={'maskgen_image': [